 How to Host a Zoom Party: Tips & Tricks

 Even an experienced host might be at a loss when the time comes to put together a virtual party.
 For many people, this is a brand new experience, so trying to figure out how to organize a virtual event can be a difficult task.
-Fortunately, with a little guidance you can quickly become a pro at hosting Zoom parties that your friends and family will love, whether it’s for a birthday party, a baby shower, or a casual get together.
+Fortunately, with a little guidance you can quickly become a pro at hosting Zoom parties that your friends and family will love, whether it’s for a virtual company Christmas party, a birthday party, a baby shower, or a casual get together.

 Zoom has quickly become the default name for online meetups, but it’s not your only option.
 You can throw a virtual event using any number of free platforms, all with their own pros and cons.
 Some of the more popular options outside of Zoom for hosting a virtual party are: